RoyalIcing/RoyalIcing/2024/generative-ui-vs-curated-ui.md

 He is also bullish on generated user interfaces, and again I think it needs a pinch of salt.
 Graphical user interfaces are about curation: you decide what to put in and what should be left out.

+The best analogy is going to a restaurant vs having a private chef.
+When you go to a restaurant the chef and staff have worked out a menu ahead of time.
+They have generally settled on a broad cuisine and then made specific recipes they know they can create within a quick time to many patrons, and they give them all names and put them on a list called a menu.

+You don’t go to a French restaurant and ask for sushi.
+You don’t instruct the waitor to cook something that’s not on the menu.
+The menu has been designed via a piece of graphic design that is easy to digest visually with a particular dining experience in mind.

 > This is where you start to see the bridge: what I am describing is an application of generative AI, specifically to on-demand UI interfaces.
 It’s also an application that you can imagine being useful on devices that already exist.
 A watch application, for example, would be much more usable if, instead of trying to navigate by touch like a small iPhone, it could simply show you the exact choices you need to make at a specific moment in time.

 He looks at the smart watches, but to me it’s really highlighting that Apple hasn’t done a particular great job designing and curating the Apple Watch user interface.
 It’s trying to stuff too much onto the wrist, like Microsoft’s strategy of putting Windows on mobile.
 A insanely great Apple Watch interface would be possible without using any generative AI.